Simona Halep: 2020–21: Three WTA Tour titles, injury, out of top 10

-2022: Two WTA titles, back to top 10, failed doping test
+2022: Two more career titles, back to top 10

 The season started again in Australia.
 Halep won her 23rd title, and first in more than a year, at the 2022 Melbourne Summer Set 1, beating Veronika Kudermetova in the final in straight sets.
 At the Australian Open, she defeated Magdalena Fręch, Beatriz Haddad Maia and Danka Kovinić, all in straight sets, but lost in the fourth round in three sets to Alizé Cornet.
 In February, Halep reached the semifinals of the Dubai Open, falling to Jelena Ostapenko, and then Carolina Garcia beat her in the first round of the Qatar Open.
 In March, she lost in the semifinals of the Indian Wells Open to Iga Świątek.
 Halep then announced Patrick Mouratoglou as her full-time coach.

 Halep's next event was the Madrid Open, where she lost in the quarterfinals to Ons Jabeur.
 In May at the Italian Open, she defeated Alizé Cornet in first round, but lost in the second round to Danielle Collins.
 At the French Open, Halep lost in the second round to teenager Zheng Qinwen.
 After winning the first set, Halep suffered a panic attack and could not focus on the match.

 Halep reached further semifinals at Birmingham Classic, where she lost in three sets to Haddad Maia, and in June at the Bad Homburg Open, where she was forced to withdraw before the match due to a neck injury.
-At Wimbledon, Halep reached the semifinals without dropping a set, beating Karolína Muchová, Kirsten Flipkens, Magdalena Fręch, No. 4 Paula Badosa, and No. 2 Amanda Anisimova, but lost to the eventual champion, Elena Rybakina, in the semifinals.
+At Wimbledon, Halep reached the semifinals without dropping a set, beating Karolína Muchová, Kirsten Flipkens, Magdalena Fręch, No. 4 Paula Badosa, and Amanda Anisimova, but lost to the eventual champion, Elena Rybakina, in the semifinals.

 At the Canadian Open, she reached the semifinals defeating Coco Gauff in straight sets.
 She was through to her 29th career semifinal at a WTA 1000 event, the most of all time, ahead of Serena Williams (26), Agnieszka Radwańska (23), Victoria Azarenka (22) and Maria Sharapova (22) and is 29–9 all-time in quarterfinals at WTA 1000 events.
 She defeated Jessica Pegula to reach the final for the fourth time at this tournament and a first WTA 1000 final in two years.
 She became the player with the joint-most WTA 1000 18 finals to level with Serena Williams since 2009.
 She won her 24th title and third at the same tournament for the first time in her career defeating Beatriz Haddad Maia.
 As a result, she returned to the top 10 in the rankings at world No. 6 and is the leader with the most WTA 1000 level wins ever at 185 total.